Kadant (KAI)

 Kadant has shown terrific cash profitability, putting it in an advantageous position to invest in new products, return capital to investors, and consolidate the market during industry downturns.
 The company’s free cash flow margin was among the best in the industrials sector, averaging 13.6% over the last five years.

-Kadant’s free cash flow clocked in at $44.06 million in Q3, equivalent to a 16.2% margin.
-The company’s cash profitability regressed as it was 1.6 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
-We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Kadant’s free cash flow clocked in at $54.71 million in Q4, equivalent to a 19.1% margin.
+This result was good as its margin was 1.2 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends carry greater meaning.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Kadant’s ROIC decreased by 3.6 percentage points annually over the last few years.
+On average, Kadant’s ROIC decreased by 4.4 percentage points annually each year over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-We were impressed by how significantly Kadant blew past analysts’ revenue, EPS, and EBITDA expectations this quarter.
-On the other hand, its revenue and EPS guidance for next quarter fell short of Wall Street’s estimates.
-Overall, we think this was a mixed quarter.
-The stock remained flat at $299 immediately following the results.
+We were impressed by how significantly Kadant blew past analysts’ EBITDA expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its EPS guidance for next quarter missed.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock remained flat at $320.03 immediately after reporting.

 13. Is Now The Time To Buy Kadant?

-Kadant isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months, its cash profitability fell over the last five years.
-And while the company’s admirable gross margins indicate the mission-critical nature of its offerings, the downside is its diminishing returns show management's prior bets haven't worked out.
+Kadant isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was impressive over the last five years and Wall Street believes it will continue to grow, its diminishing returns show management's prior bets haven't worked out.
+And while the company’s admirable gross margins indicate the mission-critical nature of its offerings, the downside is its cash profitability fell over the last five years.

-Kadant’s P/E ratio based on the next 12 months is 29.5x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
+Kadant’s P/E ratio based on the next 12 months is 31.4x.
+Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
 We're fairly confident there are better investments elsewhere.